vincentvankrunkelsven/courses-intro-to-sql/chapter1.md

 --- type:BulletExercise lang:sql xp:100 skills:1 key:f76443aff1
 ## Onboarding (2)

-Good work!

-Another new feature we're introducing is bullet exercises.

-These allow you to repeat and practice a new concept easily, check it out below!
+Another new feature we're introducing is *bullet exercises*, which allow you to easily practice a new concept through repetition.
+Check it out below!

 *** =pre_exercise_code
 ```{python}